Berbers

 - Environmental Education Programs

-- Programs educate communities on sustainable practices and the importance of environmental conservation.
+- Programs focus on educating youth about sustainable practices and the importance of environmental stewardship.

 - Notable Figures